TheCodingLand/fastTextApi/Readme.md

 }

-you can add your models, i'll provide better ways for this later, but for now:

-then you can put model files into
+you can add your models files into

 /var/lib/docker/volumes/fasttext/_data/models/{modelname}/{modelversion}/model.ftz or model.bin